guydavis/guydavis.github.io/_posts/2023-06-22-gigahorse-fees.markdown

 My biggest concerns with Gigahorse included:
 1. The closed source binaries approach.
 While understandable due to the developer fee, I always prefer open source software where I can get it.
 1. The single Gigahorse developer.
-Despite Madmax coding circles around the entire "Chia Network Inc" (CNI) development group, it was clear that he was [single point of failure](https://en.wikipedia.org/wiki/Bus_factor) for Gigahorse.
+Despite Madmax coding circles around the entire "Chia Network Inc" (CNI) development group, it was clear that he is a [single point of failure](https://en.wikipedia.org/wiki/Bus_factor) for Gigahorse.

 # Dev Fees